Edmonton River Designs

 We design and release images that capture a dimension of Edmonton's multifaceted identity.

-These include the 2024 Face of Edmonton which is named “Beaver in Bough” and was inspired by discussions with local Elders and Knowledge Keepers.
+These images were inspired and refined by discussions with local Elders and Knowledge Keepers.

-From a distance an “e” is seen to be encircled by a red willow bough.
-These are used to form Sweat Lodges, and its seven leaves reflect the Sacred Teachings of Indigenous Peoples: Love, Respect, Honesty, Wisdom, Courage, Humility, and Truth, as represented by the Eagle, Buffalo, Giant, Beaver, Bear, Wolf, and Turtle, respectively.
+The “e” also outlines a beaver.
+We encircled it with a red willow bough, which is used to form Sweat Lodges.
+The seven leaves reflect the Sacred Teachings of Indigenous Peoples: Love, Respect, Honesty, Wisdom, Courage, Humility, and Truth.

 The North Saskatchewan River transects the “e” and formed a verdant valley as the glaciers receded.
 This gave Indigenous Peoples an ancestral route for millennia and remains a gathering place for Edmontonians and visitors.